 1930s Men’s Casual Shoes

 The difference between formal and casual shoes was minimal in the 1930s.
-A pair of brown, black or white oxfords could be worn with suits or casual trousers and a sport shirt.
-Two-tone shoes, black and white, brown and white or grey on grey were considered “sportier” looking shoes, perfect for watching sports or wearing with casual outfits.
+A pair of brown, black, or white Oxfords could be worn with suits or casual trousers and a sport shirt.
+Two-tone shoes, black and white, brown and white, or grey on grey were considered “sportier” looking shoes, perfect for watching sports or wearing with casual outfits.
 Two-tone shoes, including saddle shoes, became popular on the golf course as well as with boys and teens.

 Red rubber-soled white buckskin shoes were a fad for resort and casual dress.
 Small holes perforated all over some white buckskin shoes and were worn without socks.
-All kinds of leather and canvas oxfords also featured perforated bodies or mesh weaves to allow for maximum airflow.
-These were worn year-round except in wet weather.
+All kinds of leather and canvas Oxfords also featured perforated bodies or mesh weaves to allow for maximum airflow.
+These were worn year-round, except in wet weather.

-Leather or crepe rubber sole sandals with leather straps crisscrossed over the foot and formed a genderless summer shoe (think fisherman sandals).
+Leather or crepe rubber sole sandals with leather straps crisscrossed over the foot formed a genderless summer shoe (think fisherman sandals).
 Mexican huaraches with multiple thin straps across the foot but only one strap around the heel were another popular beach shoe.